-Where did indian hair come from?
+Where did those wholesale indian hair come from?
 Millions of people in India went to the temple to cut their hair and sacrificed their hair, but they were made into wigs and sold globally, earning hundreds of millions of dollars each year.

 Believers donate hair in Hindu temples all over India.
 This behavior is regarded by millions as a kind of dedication, symbolizing a ritual purification and helping the gods to pay off debts.
 The sacrifice of devotees is the responsibility of Indians, they influence the international fashion and wig manufacturing industry.

 In Thiruthani, Tamil Nadu, a Hindu believer had his head shaved at Thiruthani Murugan Temple.
 There is a legend in India that the Hindu protector god Vishnu borrowed money for his wedding, only to find that the money was so large that his devotees have been helping to repay the debt, and the way they repay it, It is to give the only thing they have-the hair on their heads.

 An Indian worker at the Raj Hairdressing International Processing Center in the suburbs of Chennai, she is arranging human hair according to hair length and texture.
 For a long time, India has been the world's largest exporter of human hair, and India earns hundreds of millions of dollars from high-quality hair every year.

 A devout believer is washing his hair after Thiruthani Murugan shaved his hair.
 Hair donated in such temples will eventually enter Europe, Asia, the United States, and parts of Africa, appearing in the form of hair decorations and wigs.

 At the Alinjivakkam hair collection firm in Chennai, a worker dries the hair after washing it.
 Once collected by the temple, the waiter will sort the hair according to length and quality, and then auction it to various processing plants.